CTU-Bern/.github/profile/README.md

 CTU Bern supports and collaborates in clinical studies primarily initiated by investigators of the University of Bern and collaborating institutions.

-Besides our work supporting Clinical trialists, we also develop software and make it here.
+Besides our work supporting Clinical trialists, we also develop software and make it available here.